 8. Traffic.
 A site or blog that attracts a large amount of traffic means it is a good one, and search engines will consider it as such (if there are no strong negative signals).
 The more visited a site is and the longer visitors spend navigating from one page to another, the better the page’s ranking improves.
 The secret is therefore to attract quality traffic, visitors spending a lot of time reading, even commenting or appreciating the content, and then returning.

 9. Social Media.
-As expected, social media is involved in the algorithm used for online positioning, with the quantity and quality of interactions on social networks being relevant here: Facebook, Twitter, Google+.
-These also have the advantage of bringing us the traffic we mentioned earlier.
+As expected, social media is involved in the algorithm used for online positioning, with the quantity and quality of interactions on social networks being relevant: Facebook, Twitter, Google+.
+These also have the advantage of bringing the traffic we talked about earlier.

 Things to avoid!